Thalía discography

 During the 2000s, she released more albums, including US Latin multi-platinum records Arrasando in 2000, Thalía in 2002 and El Sexto Sentido in 2005 and also attained multiple music certifications around the world.
 In 2008, she released her tenth studio album, Lunada, which was considered to be her lowest-selling album at that time with 250,000 copies sold worldwide.
-However, she regained her commercial performance in 2009 when she joined Sony Music and released her first live album, Primera Fila, which sold over 1,5 million copies worldwide.
+However, she regained her commercial performance in 2009 when she joined Sony Music and released her first live album, Primera Fila, selling between 1 to 1.5 million copies worldwide.
 As of 2013, it remained in the Mexican charts for over 170 weeks, according to AMPROFON, and spent 55 non-consecutive weeks at the top of the chart.
 During the 2010s, Thalía released more albums, including Habítame Siempre (2012), Amore Mío (2014), Latina (2016), and Valiente (2018).
 All of them reached gold or platinum status in Mexico.

+She has four number one in the Billboard Hot Latin Tracks and is among the female artists with most number one in that chart.
+Her biggest singles includes "Piel Morena", "Amor A La Mexicana", "Entre El Mar Y Una Estrella", "Arrasando", "Tú Y Yo", "No Me Enseñaste", "Cerca De Ti", "Desde Esa Noche" and "No Me Acuerdo".
+"No Me Acuerdo" became one of the highest-certified Latin singles in the United States with 14× Platinum (Latin).

-In 2006 she received an award by her then record company EMI, for sales of more than 10 million copies with all her discography with the company (total of 15 million by 2005).
+In 2006, she received an award by her then record company EMI, for sales of more than 10 million copies with all her discography with the company (total of 15 million by 2005).
 By 2008, she sold 1,374,000 in United States, according to Nielsen SoundScan.
 Thalía has sold over 25 million records worldwide, being considered one of the best-selling Latin musicians of all time.
 She is also the biggest selling female Mexican soloist in Brazil and have at least one album among the best selling of all-time in Mexico, and the Philippines.

-She has four number one in the Billboard Hot Latin Tracks and is among the female artists with most number one in that chart.
-Her biggest singles includes "Piel Morena", "Amor A La Mexicana", "Entre El Mar Y Una Estrella", "Arrasando", "Tú Y Yo", "No Me Enseñaste", "Cerca De Ti", "Desde Esa Noche" and "No Me Acuerdo".
-Some of them are consider one of the most representative songs in Latin pop music genre.
-"No Me Acuerdo" is also one of the best-selling Latin singles in the United States and was certified with 14× Platinum (Latin).